lhenry97/Group_1-Project_4/README.md

 Collaborating with the healthcare community will enhance the model's performance and reduce error rates.
 By incorporating carefully curated input from healthcare professionals into the model's prediction app, we can improve its accuracy and relevance.

 This prediction app will not only assist healthcare professionals in their decision-making processes but also in the future facilitate the collection of additional data.
-This continuous feedback loop will ensure that the models remain up-to-date and provide reliable support for clinical decisions.
+This continuous feedback loop will ensure that the models remain up-to-date and provide reliable support for clinical decisions and early intervention.

 ### Sources
  - W3 Schools code used to build app navigation https://www.w3schools.com/bootstrap5/bootstrap_navs.php